-We often see news headlines of breaches involving compromised credentials that support these findings, so this report doesn’t shed new light on the issue.
-However, it should serve as a warning because the trend is going in the wrong direction.
-Enterprises must take note that how network credentials are managed directly reflect overall security.
+Since the 2017 report (which had an increase from 63% in 2016 to 81% in 2017), news headlines of breaches involving compromised credentials that support these findings, so this report doesn’t shed new light on the issue.
+However, it should serve as a warning because the trend has continued to stay stagnant.
+Enterprises must take note that how network credentials are managed directly reflects overall security.
 Whether it’s internal employees or third-party vendors that need access, comprehensive authentication and access control should always be in place.

 Passwords, and especially passwords with privileged access, are a target for hackers since they’re able to get so information from just one singular password.
 Not only is this an easy way for hackers to get into one account, but if your administrator doesn’t use unique passwords across different platforms (both professionally and personally), then there is a whole wealth of information that is available to take.
 So, what can we do to combat this (besides changing our passwords frequently, having unique passwords, and not sharing our passwords with anyone)?

 Unsurprisingly, privileged credentials open a lot of doors.
 However, not all company’s differentiate the access they give to admins, employees, and third-party vendor reps that need to support their applications.

 If mismanaged these keys are very dangerous.
 In many organizations, these credentials permit access to all corners of the network.
 Neglecting the process of secure access management creates particular vulnerabilities in the case of vendors and former employees.